 What about 8K content and upscaling?

-We'll talk about these two things together, because there is no 8K content.
-There are some samples, there's support for 8K resolution on Vimeo and the Japanese broadcaster NHK is aiming to film the Tokyo Olympics 2020 in 8K, but otherwise the implementation isn't widespread.
+We'll talk about these two things together because practically there is no actual 8K content right now.
+There are some samples, there's support for 8K resolution on Vimeo and the Japanese broadcaster NHK is aiming to film the Tokyo Olympics 2020 in 8K (when it happens in 2021), but otherwise, the implementation isn't widespread.

-There's no support from optical discs (at the moment), there's no Netflix in 8K and it's not a format that's being widely used for content capture either - cameras are currently few.
+There's no support from optical discs, there's no Netflix in 8K and it's not a format that's being widely used for content capture either.
+That may change in 2021 as some smartphones like the Samsung Galaxy S20 now offer 8K capture.
+But that's a long way from it being a studio standard that's widely available.

-None of this is really new, but it is a new system, according to the information we have from Samsung about its technology.
+None of this is really new, but it is a more advanced system, than is used on many 4K televisions.

-Samsung has confirmed that it's using machine learning and AI in its 8K upscaling solution, but the power demands will also be high, as there will be a lot of processing to do.
+Samsung confirmed to us in 2019 that it was using machine learning and AI in its 8K upscaling solution, but the power demands will also be high, as there will be a lot of processing to do.

 So that's the story so far: there's no content, but everything you pump into an 8K TV is going to be upscaled to make it look better.